AndyTung401/Geodesic-Files/PrivacyPolicy.md

-This privacy policy applies to the Geodesic app (hereby referred to as "Application") for mobile devices that was created by CHENG WEI TUNG (hereby referred to as "Service Provider") as a Free service.
-This service is intended for use "AS IS".
+1This privacy policy applies to the Geodesic app (hereby referred to as "Application") for mobile devices that was created by CHENG WEI TUNG (hereby referred to as "Service Provider") as a Free service.
+This service is intended for use "AS IS".23

 **Information Collection and Use**